YuCJ/react-browser-extension-template/README.md

-# React Static Site Template
+# React Browser Extension Template

 This is a React + styled-components Chrome/Edge browser extension template.